neiltucker/55069A/55069A-Readme.txt

 *****   55069A-Readme.txt   *****                                                                 					*****

 This course uses two setup guides.
-55069A-ENU_PowerShellSetup_hv2.pdf for setup on Windows Server 2008 or 55069A-ENU_PowerShellSetup_hv3.pdf for setup on Windows Server 2012 or Windows 8.
+55069A-ENU_PowerShellSetup_hv2.pdf for setup on Windows Server 2008 or 55069A-ENU_PowerShellSetup_hv3.pdf for setup on later operating systems that support Hyper-V.

 Customized deliveries of 55069A are possible in combination with other PowerShell & SQL Server classes.